Margaret MacDonald (nurse): Career

 MacDonald's first nursing job was in Panama, where she served for 18 months during the construction of the Panama Canal.
 During construction, she cared for those involved in the effort and the surrounding area.
 In 1896, MacDonald contracted malaria, which was prevalent in Panama at the time.
 She was promptly treated and recovered, but she decided to move on from Panama.

 MacDonald's first job affiliated with the military was aboard the military ship USS Relief during the Spanish–American War in 1898.
 Here, she cared for American soldiers that were either sick or wounded in the war.
 Soon after, MacDonald also served as a nurse during the South African War in 1900, where she was one of the first women to receive a military commission.

 After her involvement with the South African War, MacDonald returned to Canada, where she was soon named the head nurse of the Canadian Army Medical Corps.
-As head nurse, MacDonald was in charge of the admission process and sought to keep a high reputation for the corps and did not allow nurses to get serve unless they had proper, professional training.
-Her requirements were not very common in a time where most women did not receive a formal education.
+As head nurse, MacDonald was in charge of the admission process and sought to keep a high reputation for the corps and did not allow nurses to serve unless they had proper, professional training.
+Her requirements were not very common in a time when most women did not receive a formal education.
 There were many volunteer nurses seeking involvement that were not formally trained; MacDonald, attempting to maintain the integrity and reputation of the rapidly advancing military nursing profession, would not allow these nurses to join the nursing corps.
 MacDonald became known as a military nursing leader and for opposing gender expectations of the time.
 MacDonald worked to make a place for women in the male-dominated military.